Contributions

 • Commit and push the code

-• Make sure the code is linted, formatted and has correct typing
+• Make sure the code is linted, formatted and has correct typing.
+Use pre-commit locally for this, see Pre-commit.

 • Submit Pull Request